Nun-z/XboxRetailModeAppGuideLegacy/README.md

 ### Step 5: Create a website that links to the app

 Once the app has been published, it is time to create a website that will link to your app in the Microsoft Store.
 This step is required in order to get the app onto your Xbox in retail mode.
 I will not detail this process extensively, but I will say what the website must contain.
+NOTE: you may be able to skip this step by pasting a store link directly into Edge's URL field.
+I'm looking into this.

 **1.**  Return to the Partner Center (https://partner.microsoft.com/en-us/dashboard/home) and go to your app's overview page.